Shelina Zadorsky

-Shelina Laura Zadorsky (/zəˈdɔɹski/ zə-DORE-skee; born October 24, 1992) is a Canadian professional soccer player who plays as a centre-back for Women's Super League club West Ham United and the Canada national team.
-She previously played for Australian W-League club Perth Glory and Swedish top-division club Vittsjö GIK.
+Shelina Laura Zadorsky (/zəˈdɔɹski/ zə-DORE-skee; born October 24, 1992) is a Canadian professional soccer player who plays as a centre-back for AFC Toronto in the Northern Super League and the Canada national team.
 Zadorsky won a bronze medal with Canada at the 2016 Rio Olympics and won a gold medal with Canada at the 2020 Tokyo Olympics.

 College career

 Zadorsky played for the Michigan Wolverines from 2010 to 2013.
-She joined the Wolverines during a transitional moment in the program's history and started in every game during her freshman year.
+She joined the Wolverines during a transitional moment in the program's history and started in every game during her first year.
 She captained the side during her senior year.
-She played in 81 games, scoring 3 goals overall during her time with the Wolverines.
+She played in 81 games, scoring three goals overall during her time with the Wolverines.

 Club career

 Ottawa Fury FC

 Zadorsky played for USL W-League side Ottawa Fury Women, captaining them to a second-place finish in the 2013 Central Conference final and a win in 2014.
 The Fury disbanded its long-standing women's program in March 2015 for "business reasons".